-For the pear and perry crumble, preheat the oven to 190C/375F/Gas 5.
+Preheat the oven to 190C/375F/Gas 5.

-Beat the egg yolks and sugar together in a bowl, then gradually add the warm cream mixture, whisking continuously.
-Return the custard mixture to the saucepan and cook over a low heat for 3–4 minutes, stirring constantly, until the mixture has thickened enough to coat the back of a spoon.
+Beat the egg yolks and caster sugar together in a bowl, then gradually add the warm cream mixture, whisking continuously.
+Return the custard to the saucepan and cook over a low heat for 3–4 minutes, stirring constantly, until the mixture has thickened enough to coat the back of a spoon.
 Discard the cinnamon sticks.

 Serve the pear crumble in bowls with the cinnamon custard.